chec/commerce.js/docs/05_Full-SDK-Reference.md

 title: "Full SDK Reference"
 ---

 **Commerce.js** is a JavaScript SDK built on top of the **Chec platform** to allow for easy interfacing with the **Chec API**.
-The Commerce.js SDK provides all the [features](/docs/sdk/full-sdk-reference/#full-sdk-reference) you need to build a custom commerce web experience that work on any modern domain.
+The Commerce.js SDK provides all the features you need to build a custom commerce web experience that work on any modern domain.
 The SDK comes packed with helper functions that are essential to manage complexity in the commerce logic of an application.
+Here you will find the full Commerce.js SDK reference.
+All features are accessible from your Commerce object instance and requests to these endpoints are received as JSON objects.

 ---

-## Full SDK Reference

-All features are accessible from your Commerce object instance and requests to these endpoints are received as JSON objects.

 #### Products `products`